fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 3. In the **Teams** dropdown below the top navigation, select the team you want to manage automation for.

    > Note: Only queries that are availible for the selected team will be listed.
-When configuring automations for all hosts, only queries that belong to all teams is listed.
+When configuring query automations for all hosts, only queries that belong to all teams will be listed.

 4. Select **Manage automations**